 So don’t wait until the end of a campaign before looking at metrics; start monitoring them right away!

 This guide is to help you set the right foundation to meet your end goal — marketing and selling your software.
-You can also hire a SaaS content marketing agency (link to a list of top saas marketing agencies) to help you in your efforts as well.

 In any case, good luck!
 Below are some additional resources that may help.